evelance/sockbiter/README.md

                      store responses without introducing delays.
     -shutwr          Half-close connection after all data has been sent.
                      This can cause problems with some servers.
-    -human, -h       Use human-readable number formats to print results.
+    -human           Use human-readable number formats to print results.
     -no-sample       Do not show sample request.
     -no-perconn      Do not show per-connection details.
     -no-timings      Do not show timing table.
     -no-summary      Do not show summary.

 Timing diagram explanation:
     Waiting for connect()
     |     connect() succeeded